Best Punching (Boxing) Techniques to Get You to Your Full Potential

 How can I test my punching power at home?

-If you're working without equipment at home--which can still be very effective since professional fighters shadowbox all the time--it's probably not a great idea to see how powerful your punch is by hitting something.
+If you're working without boxing equipment at home, such as a punching bag, your boxing training can still be very effective since professional fighters shadowbox all the time--it's probably not a great idea to see how powerful your punch is by hitting something with all your might.
 One thing you can measure is your stamina and your speed.
 Keep count of how many punches you can do in a set amount of time, making sure to use the correct technique.

 Punching technique should always come first so your body learns the right muscles to propel your punch while protecting your other muscles.
 For example: When you throw a punch, you should feel your glutes flexing while you turn your body.
 This means that multiple muscle groups are active to throw the punch and your whole body is engaged.